CiganEnterprise/wedding_invitation/README.md

 * I would like as a guest to know with who I'm sitting with at the table so that should be implemented as well.
-This requires eventually a new field of type many to many with all the guests from where the administrator can choose who is sitting where but this may get complicated if there are too many guests.
+This requires eventually a new field of type many to many with all the guests from where the administrator can choose who is sitting at that specific table but this may get complicated if there are too many guests.
 A better solution may be to collect from the database all the guests who are sitting at a specific table and query them in the main page of every user who is sitting at that specific table.